CS126SP20/Cinder-Othello/DEVELOPMENT.md

  use of magic numbers and allow for repeatability.
 Also, I added comments throughout the code where the code may have been complex.

- - **05/06/2020** Added proper documentation for methods in logic.h.
+ - **05/06/2020** Added proper documentation for methods in logic.h and my_app.h about each of the methods.
-    - [] Review all files in the code to ensure they are up to standard
+    - [x] Review all files in the code to ensure they are up to standard
-    - [] Submit the project to Gradescope!
+    - [x] Submit the project to Gradescope!